 So how do you decide whether to go with a mid-market station or a Davis station?
 Here are the main things to consider:

 - Budget – Davis stations are more expensive than mid-market stations, typically 2-3 times once you incorporate the software/datalogger (see below)

-The two main Davis stations are the Davis Vantage Vue and the Davis Vantage Pro2 (see our article Comparison of Davis Vantage Vue Versus Davis Pro2 for a quick comparison).
+The two main Davis ranges of stations are the Davis Vantage Vue and the Davis Vantage Pro2 (see our article Comparison of Davis Vantage Vue Versus Davis Pro2 for a quick comparison).
 One thing to note with these Davis stations is that they do not come with built in data loggers nor do they come with software to connect to your PC or Mac.
-For that you need the Davis WeatherLink software/data logger, sending the data to weatherlink.com for web and App access.
+For that we recommend the Davis WeatherLink Live software/data logger, sending the data to weatherlink.com for web and App access.
 We also offer several bundle deals combining Davis units and WeatherLink Live senders.

 For further information click on the link below for a FREE copy of Trouble Free Wireless Weather Station Setup and Maintenance.
 It contains 30 pages of knowledge gained from over 10 years experience selling and servicing all the major brands of stations in a simple to follow format:

 Hopefully this helps you with your weather station choice.
 If you have further questions we have more articles in our Knowledge Base and if you need further help you can contact our support team here.